 Funny thing is just because the stereotype of teachers is that they are kind, intelligent, and helpful people, that doesn't mean they all are.
 When you google "teacher convicted" you get about 10 pages of results, and I bet you won't need two guesses to come up with the number one crime they're convicted of.
 Yeah, sex crimes.
 And it is no surprise that googling "police officer convicted" gives up a mountain of results.

 Being a teacher doesn't lead you to own a pit bull.
 Embracing deviance from the norm to some degree leads you to own a pit bull.
 You might merely feel you don't adhere to stereotypes held by most people (the norm) and since you're not a sheep, you embrace pit bulls because you like to "think outside the box" (deviate from the norm).
 But people who are just straight up, hardcore, illegal deviants from all socially acceptable behavior ALSO love their pit bulls - big time.

-And deviants go into all kinds of professional fields, including the "helping" professions, for all kinds of reasons.
+And those hardcore deviants go into all kinds of professional fields, including the "helping" professions, for all kinds of reasons.

 Take Kim DiPrima, special education public school teacher, for example.
 DiPrima was convicted of second degree manslaughter in 2009 after her pit bulls, Popeye and Brutus, entered her neighbor's yard and mauled 90 year old veteran and retired crane operator, Henry Piotrowski, so badly that he eventually died.

-Pit bulls maul, maim and kill more people than all other kinds of dogs combined.
-They are leaders in pet and livestock killing, too.
-So, if you, your family or your pet have been attacked by a pit bull, you are the majority.
+The fundamental truth is this: Pit bulls maul, maim and kill more people than all other kinds of dogs combined.
+They kill literally tens of thousands of pets and livestock animals every year.
+So, if you, your family, or your animals have been attacked by a pit bull, you are the majority.